 Introduction

-This Technical Report provides guidance for the programming language Ada so that application developers considering Ada or using Ada will be better able to avoid the programming constructs that lead to vulnerabilities in software written in the Ada language and their attendant consequences.
+This Technical Report provides guidance for the programming language Ada so that application developers considering Spark or using Spark will be better able to avoid the programming constructs that lead to vulnerabilities in software written in the Spark language and their attendant consequences.
 This guidance can also be used by developers to select source code evaluation tools that can discover and eliminate some constructs that could lead to vulnerabilities in their software.
 This technical can also be used in comparison with companion technical reports and with the language-independent report, TR 24772-1, to select a programming language that provides the appropriate level of confidence that anticipated problems can be avoided.

 This technical report part is intended to be used with TR 24772-1, which discusses programming language vulnerabilities in a language independent fashion.